djrobinson/arb-watch/README.md

       },
       ...
     }
   // New Bid Order.
-Prepend exchange to rate for unique ID in combined orderbook
+Prepend exchange name to rate for unique ID in combined orderbook
     {
       type: 'BID_UPDATE',
       rateString: '<exchangename>0.0002',